disgustinghuman/huntercoin/betterQt_readme.txt

                                    - nothing is done if the hunter's last waypoint is already a bank tile

     config:bank_distance 10        maximum distance to notice a bank if an hunter can walk there in a straight line, default 0

+    config:loot_notice 50          show 'Bank' reminder if an hunter carries more coins, default 50

 Asciiartmap editing guide